mac-comp127/maps-reading/index.md

 </pre>

 <!-- Ole tarkkana tilanteessa, jossa kysytään velattoman ihmisen velkaa. -->
-Be careful in situations, when a person does not owe anything to anyone.
+Be careful in situations when a person does not owe anything to anyone.

 <!-- Huom!
 IOUn ei tarvitse huomioida vanhoja lainoja.
 Kun asetat uuden velan henkilölle jolla on vanha velka, vanha velka unohtuu. -->
 NB!
-The IOU does not care about old debt.
+An IOUs object does not care about old debt.
 When you set a new sum owed to a person when there is some money already owed to the same person, the old debt is forgotten.

 ```java
 IOU mattsIOU = new IOU();